MewX/mewx.github.io/_posts/2020-03-21-time-under-travel-ban.md

 When I arrived in Sydney, I was "scammed" by a taxi driver.
 It usually took 25 AUD for me back home, he charged me 70 AUD.
-I am exposing the name and the mobile number: Viki 0404210744.
+I am exposing the name and the mobile number here: Viki 0404210744.

 When I arrived home, I received messages from my friends saying Australia was going to lock down the next day.